avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Terraform/README.md

 - Terraform >= 0.14.4
 - Azure CLI >= 2.17.1
 - Ansible >= 2.9.6
-- Packer >=1.6.6
+- Packer >= 1.6.6
+- Azurerm >= 2.26

 ## Installation

-1. Clone entire repository
+1. Clone entire repository.
-1. Deploy 1 Resource Group with 1 vnet, 7 subnets and 1 Domain Controller (Core section)
+1. Navigate to Core collection.
+Use Terraform apply to deploy 1 Resource Group with 1 vnet, 7 subnets and 1 Domain Controller.
-1. Navigate to each other section and add resource as needed (MediaCentral, Transfer, Workstations, Remote etc ...)
+1. Navigate to each other collection and add resource as needed (MediaCentral, Transfer, Workstations, Remote etc ...)

-Please contact *Avid Cloud Practice* team to get tfvars files example.

 ## Additional documentaiton